-2015 2016 2017 Total Minimum lease payments \$ 143 \$ 146 \$ 147 \$ 436
+2 016 2017 Total Minimum lease payments \$ 146 \$ 147 \$ 293

 We have license agreements that require us to make milestone payments upon the successful achievement of milestones, including clinical milestones.
 Our license agreements also require us to pay certain royalties to our licensors if we succeed in fully commercializing products under these license agreements.
-All of these potential future payments are cancelable as of September 30, 2015.
+All of these potential future payments are cancelable as of June 30, 2016.
 Our formulation agreement with Durect Corporation, or Durect, obligates us to make certain milestone payments upon achieving clinical milestones and regulatory milestones and pay royalties on related drug sales.

 Our employees have Performance Awards that vest upon certain conditions.
 If these Performance Awards vest, we may issue the employees shares of our common stock net of statutory employment taxes.
-This net issuance results in fewer shares issued and uses our cash to cover these taxes.
+This net issuance would result in fewer shares of common stock issued and uses our cash to pay these taxes on behalf of employees.
 The use of cash could be higher or lower, depending on the fair value of our common stock on the date the Performance Awards vest.

-We have an accumulated deficit of \$126.1 million at September 30, 2015.
+We have an accumulated deficit of \$139.4 million at June 30, 2016.
 We expect our cash requirements to be significant in the future.
 The amount and timing of our future cash requirements will depend on regulatory and market acceptance of our drug candidates, the resources we devote to researching and developing, formulating, manufacturing, commercializing and supporting our products and other corporate needs.
 We believe that our current resources should be sufficient to fund our operations for at least the next 12 months.
 We may seek additional future funding through public or private financing within this timeframe, if such funding is available and on terms acceptable to us.

 We continue to review potential commercialization strategies for REMOXY.
-Options include a potential strategic transaction around all of our drug candidates; a commercial collaboration for REMOXY; or establishing commercial capabilities for REMOXY on our own.
-Our need for cash would be significantly higher if we were to opt to establish commercial capabilities on our own.
-In that case, we may accelerate the timing to add future funding through public or private financing, if such funding is available and on terms acceptable to us.
+Options include a potential strategic transaction around all of our drug candidates; a commercial collaboration for REMOXY; or establishing commercial capabilities to self-launch REMOXY.
+We believe we would need to add significant funding before we could self-launch REMOXY.